 Relation with Colleagues

 As colleagues, faculty members have rights and responsibilities that derive from common membership in a community of scholars.
 Faculty have the responsibility to respect and right to defend the free inquiry of associates and, in the exchange of ideas and criticism, the responsibility to respect the views and rights of others.
 Faculty members shall acknowledge the contributions of colleagues to their own work.
 In the evaluation of the professional performance of a colleague, the faculty member shall provide an honest and objective appraisal in accordance with established department/school, college, and University criteria.
 The faculty member shall foster collaboration with and support of colleagues.
-Acts of racism or sexism, including harassment and other forms of bias and discrimination, violate University policies, and are unacceptable.
+Acts of discrimination prohibited by law or policy against colleagues include harassment of another member of the University community, and retaliation.
+Some other examples of conduct that is unacceptable include but are not limited to: threatening behavior, actions, or comments; bullying behavior (defined as a persistent pattern of negative behavior based upon a real or perceived power or status imbalance); inappropriate limitation of others’ freedom of speech, employment opportunity, access to University residential facilities, or participation in education, athletic, social, cultural, or other University activities; forcible detention and acts of physical and mental harm; and behavior that results in a hostile working environment.

 Relation to the University and the Community